 We’re all struggling with some things internally and externally that eat away at our ability to maintain a sense of optimism and joy in our lives.
 And I don’t think that’s a bad thing.
 I think it’s a real thing.

 I also think a lot of us are expending a lot of energy in a society that favors youthful verve and carefree smiles, trying to pretend that the load that we’re carrying isn’t carving canyons of worry and stress into our faces and our souls.

-Because after all, the only thing worse than struggling is to look like you don't have your shit together, isn't it?
+Because after all, the only thing worse than struggling is looking like you don’t have your shit together, isn’t it?

 Yesterday afternoon I caught a glimpse of my face in the mirror.
 I looked like I felt — heavy, tired and worried.
 And older.
 I quickly smoothed my face and went about my day, hiding my concerns with a smile and a joke, as we do.
 Until, of course, we can’t hide it anymore.
 And it becomes our face to the world.
 And young children look at us and wonder why we’re so serious in our long moments of quiet reflection.